thisiswhale/100-days-of-code/log.md

 **Today's Progress**: Revising my portfolio

 **Thoughts:** I feel I did pretty good on my interview, he asked me a pretty simple whiteboard question which took me less than 2 minutes to debunk it.
 It feels like a good conversation, but I honestly think I'm not the person he'd want me to hire.
 He wants someone who's familiar with C#.
 But I think I'll be fine.
 Feels like a mood booster to think it didn't go horribly bad.
 Now I want to revise my portfolio.

+### Day 79: March 30, 2018

+**Today's Progress**: Revising my portfolio

+**Thoughts:** I really wanted to use Semantics UI, but there are so many bugs within React and the CSS version that I had to switch to Bootstrap.
+It was not worth my time to invest in it as it doesn't put out how I wanted.
+I had to restart my portfolio.